-Of course there may be others you want to mention (children from previous relationships?) but resist the urge to read out half the guest list.
+Of course, there may be others you want to mention (children you share or step-children?) but resist the urge to read out half the guest list.
 Nothing kills off a speech quicker than a tedious thank you list.

-The groom traditionally ends his speech with a toast to the bridesmaids but we think this is a missed opportunity (and you might not have any anyway).
+The groom traditionally ends his speech with a toast to the bridesmaids, but we think this is a missed opportunity (and you might not have any anyway).
 Toast something meaningful to you and your groom; something that will get everyone smiling.
-It could simply be a toast to a ‘ a lifetime of dancing on tables’.
+It could simply be a toast to ‘ a lifetime of dancing on tables’.

 Avoid words like ‘soulmate’ or ‘beautiful’, anything that’s overused.
 Nail his individual and quirky characteristics.
 Is he a library-lover, a technology fiend, a total foodie?
 Is he ‘Canal Street’s answer to Jay-Z’ or ‘the only man to still smell lovely after four days at Glastonbury’?

 Conduct a courtship-autopsy; what have you done together, what do you argue about, what frustrates you about each other, what seems to be a regular theme in your relationship?
 See what you can have fun with.